garganshul108/BookMyTable/mylog.md

 #### 2019-08-06 16:24:38

-- top-bar-refactoring has the new navigation bar design
+- top-bar-refactoring has the new navigation bar design; renamed as ref-topbar
 - no js or css yet
 - now I am switching to work on registration model